yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 categories: practical
 permalink: /blog/constrained-clustering/
 description: "Learn how to solve real-world clustering problems with business constraints.
 This article shows how to modify K-Means to balance clusters by client count, revenue, etc."
-image: /assets/img/matrix-notation/matrix-illustration.jpg
+image: /assets/img/constrained-clustering/clusters-revenue.jpg
 comments: true
 ---

 A promise made, a debt unpaid: here is finally a blog post about a concrete business problem that I worked on.

 In my not-so-humble opinion, this article describes a fairly elegant solution to a tricky problem.
-It is also a good example of why *really* understanding how standard machine learning algorithms work may lead to solutions unreachable with a fitpredict® approach — which is supposed to be what [this blog is all about][about].
-But I might be *slightly* biased, so I will let you judge by yourself.
+It is also a good example of why *really* understanding how standard machine learning algorithms work may lead to solutions that are out of reach a fitpredict® approach — which is supposed to be what [this blog is all about][about].
+But I might be *slightly* biased, so I will let you judge for yourself.

 As usual, below is a brief synthesis of the article.